billurgorgulu/billurgorgulu.github.io/_pages/about.md

 ---
 I am a PhD candidate at the Department of Economics at the University of Toronto, and the Manager of the Toronto Experimental Economics Lab ([TEEL](https://teel.economics.utoronto.ca)).

 My research interests are behavioral economics, microeconomic theory, and experimental economics.
 I am currently working on memory, learning, and decision making under uncertainty and over time.
-I use theoretical and experimental methods to explore decision-making.
+I use theoretical and experimental methods to explore decision making.

 I will be on the 2025-2026 job market.